The Kenjo End of Year Checklist

 To make sure you share the right information about the carryover configurations you have set for the current cycle, follow the next steps:

-• Go to Settings > Time off > Settings and click on any of your time off types to check if they include carryover days.
+• Go to Time off > Settings and select any of the time off types to check the carryover days.

 • On those time-off policies that have carryover days, click on the three dots to check the details.

-• Under Advanced options > Carry over to next year, check the date until the carryover is set, and the max days you have allowed your employees to take.
+• Under Policy settings > Balance, check the date until the carryover is set, and the max days you have allowed your employees to take.

 Best practice: